diannemurphy/diannemurphy.github.io/_posts/2021-10-17-rosebuds-journey.markdown

 sa-url:
 ---

-We rush headlong towards love/creating family it becomes the life's work.
+We rush headlong towards love/creating family and it becomes the life's work.